 The Sonoma County Resilience Fund was created in October 2017 to address the mid to long-term needs of Sonoma County to recover and rebuild from the devastating fires that have struck our community.

+Yes!
+Foundation staff are actively engaged in raising additional funds to support the long-term recovery and rebuilding process.
 You can quickly and easily support the nonprofit Resilience Fund in the following ways:

 To learn about more ways to give, contact us.